GLAM-Workbench/trove-newspaper-harvester/README.md

 ----

 This repository is part of the [GLAM Workbench](https://glam-workbench.github.io/).
-If you think this project is worthwhile, you might like [to support me on Patreon](https://www.patreon.com/timsherratt).
+If you think this project is worthwhile, you might like [to sponsor me on GitHub](https://github.com/sponsors/wragge?o=esb).